webrtc-for-the-curious/webrtc-for-the-curious/content/docs/01-what-why-and-how.md

 These four steps happen sequentially.
 The prior step must be 100% successful for the subsequent one to even begin.
 At a high level this is what each one of these steps is accomplishing.

-One pecuilar fact about WebRTC is that it actually made up of many other protocols!
+One peculiar fact about WebRTC is that it actually made up of many other protocols!
 To make WebRTC we stitch together many existing technologies.
 In that sense WebRTC is more a combination and configuration of well understood tech that has been around since the early 2000s.

 Each of these steps have dedicated chapters, but it is helpful to understand them at a high level first.
 Since they are dependant on each other it will help explain each steps purpose more.